-Hold Monster
+Bold Monster

-Spell Level: M5 Range: 120 ft.
-Duration: 1 hour + 10 min./level
+Level: M5 Range: 120 ft.
+Duration: 1 hour + 10 minutes per level

 The caster can target either 1d4 creatures (saving throw applies) or may instead target a single creature who must make their save at a -2 penalty.